Tilikum (boat)

 On 25 October 1901, after leaving Suva, the mate, Louis Begent, the binnacle, and the compass were lost in 'large breaking seas'.
 Voss was now alone without a compass, 1200 mi from Sydney.

 Tilikum arrived in Melbourne on 13 March 1902 and was exhibited in full rig in Collins Street.
 She was moved to another vantage point at the Exhibition Buildings, but during loading onto a 'wagon', the hook broke and she was damaged, with splits appearing in five different places.
 Voss repaired her himself using thin steel ribs.

 She was then sailed on Lake Wendouree, Ballarat, and presented with a new set of sails by local yachtsmen, before travelling to Geelong to be returned to the sea.

 Voss was nominated as a Fellow of the Royal Geographical Society in London after lecturing in Britain about the voyage, but he never completed the process to officially become a fellow.

 Captain John Voss published his sailing memoir as The Venturesome Voyages of Captain Voss in 1913.
 Many years after the voyage, Norman Luxton wrote his own version of the journey with Voss in his Tilikum Journal.
 This manuscript was edited by his daughter Eleanor and was published after Luxton's death as Tilikum: Luxton's Pacific Crossing in 1971.

 Tilikum changed hands a number of times in London, losing her bowsprit and masts over time.
 In 1929, the Furness Shipping Line returned Tillikum to Victoria, British Columbia.
 She underwent restoration beginning in 1936 by the Thermopylae Club before she was moved into the Maritime Museum in 1965, where she remained until 2015.
 After that, the Tilikum was on display at the Ogden Point cruise ship terminal in Victoria, B.C.
-Currently, the Maritime Museum does not have she on display.
+Currently, the Maritime Museum does not have her on display.